 In Canada the NFACC Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens and Turkeys normally permits stocking densities of up to 31 kg/m2, or up to 38 kg/m2 if additional welfare provisions are met.
-We adhere to the Code of Practice and in our experience, welfare outcomes do not differ between upper stocking density limits of 30 kg/m2 and 31 kg/m2.
-The proportion of broiler chickens produced at or below 31 kg/m2 was lower in 2022 versus 2020 and 2021 due to increased chicken growing allocations to farmers as a result of industry growth.
-Increasing chicken allocations results in more chickens being raised in the same total barn space as previously, until additional barns are built over time.
+We support the Code of Practice and in our experience, welfare outcomes do not differ between upper stocking density limits of 30 kg/m2 and 31 kg/m2.
+The proportion of birds raised at stocking densities below 31 kg/m2 increased in 2023 due to building of new barns and short-term impacts to the number of chickens produced.
+Short-term industry challenges that led to unusually high stocking densities in 2022 were also resolved in 2023.